mayankpadhi/Placement-Preparation-Portal/README.md

 # Placement Preparation Portal
 The  product  is  basically  a  Web  Application  intended  to  develop  the  overall  skills  of  stu- dents of IIITV for better placements opportnities.
-Various features such as delivering content for major CS/IT domains, mock tests/interviews, project pooling, aptitude and reasoning quizzes, notifications about the events, workshops, competitions etc has be incorporated.<br /> Current Technical features:
+Various features such as delivering content for major CS/IT domains, mock tests/interviews, project pooling, aptitude and reasoning quizzes, notifications about the events, workshops, competitions etc has be incorporated.
+The portal is currently hosted [here](https://affirmatively33.hasura-app.io)<br /> Current Technical features:
 * Providing an overall exposure to students about various Cs/It domains through video lectures, websites like Github, IndiaBix etc.
 * Providing notifications about competitive events like Hackathons, workshops, seminars, webinars, internships etc.